Waddington (village), New York

-Waddington is a village located in the Town of Waddington in St. Lawrence County, New York, United States.
+Waddington is a village in the Town of Waddington in St. Lawrence County, New York, United States.
 The population was 972 at the 2010 census.
-The village is named after James Waddington.
+The village is named after Joshua Waddington.

 The Village of Waddington is at the northern edge of the town and is north of Canton.

 History

 The first settlers arrived around 1798.

-The village was originally called "Hamilton" (after Alexander Hamilton), but was changed to Waddington in 1818.
+The village was originally called "Hamilton" (after Alexander Hamilton) but changed to Waddington in 1818.
 Joshua Waddington was a friend of Hamilton and one of the original landowners.
 The village was incorporated in 1839.
-When the Town of Waddington was formed afterwards, it adopted the name of the village.
+When the Town of Waddington has formed afterwards, it adopted the village name.

-During the construction of the St. Lawrence Seaway part of the village needed to be relocated and some of the old industrial area was destroyed.
+During the construction of the St. Lawrence Seaway, part of the village needed to be relocated and some of the old industrial areas were destroyed.

 The Waddington Historic District was listed on the National Register of Historic Places in 1992.

 Geography

 According to the United States Census Bureau, the village has a total area of 2.4 sqmi, of which 2.2 sqmi is land and 0.2 sqmi (8.82%) is water.

 The village is located near the St. Lawrence River and the international border with Canada.
-The village fronts on Ogden Island in the St. Lawrence River.
+In fronts Ogden Island in the St. Lawrence River.

-Waddington is at the junctions of New York State Route 37 and New York State Route 345.
+Waddington is New York State Route 37 and New York State Route 345 junctions.
 County Road 44 serves the village from the southeast.